-- Details of the pupil's condition, its triggers, signs, symptoms and treatments

-- Pupils resulting needs, including medication and other treatments

-- What constitutes an emergency

-- What action to take in an emergency

-- What not to do in the event of an emergency

-- Who to contact in an emergency
+- Details of the pupil's condition, its triggers, signs, symptoms and treatments - · Pupils resulting needs, including medication and other treatments - What constitutes an emergency - What action to take in an emergency - What not to do in the event of an emergency - Who to contact in an emergency g.
+THE PUPIL'S ROLE IN MANAGING THEIR OWN MEDICAL NEEDS

-- · The role of staff
+- The role of staff

 - Special requirements e.g. dietary needs, pre-activity precautions side effects of medicines

 - School trip arrangements